BIT-XJY/BIT-XJY.github.io/index.md

 ## About Me

 I received the B.E degree in vehicle engineering from the Beijing Institute of Technology, Beijing, China, in 2020.
 I’m currently a Master student in Intelligent Vehicle Research Center at Beijing Institute of Technology.
-I am trying to apply reinforcement learning methods to energy management systems for hybrid electric vehicles.
+I am trying to apply learning methods to intelligent vehicles and robots.

 ## Research Interests